beatboxerish/DSND/README.md

 recommendation models to recommend new articles to them.
 I used a ranking based approach, a collaborative filtering approach and a machine learning approach.

+* **Disaster Response Pipelines :** In this project, I have applied my data engineering and NLP skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+I learnt how to create an ETL and a machine learning pipeline to categorize messages sent during disaster events.
+These maybe then directed to, according to the classified category, the appropriate disaster relief agency.
+The html templates were already provided by udacity and the visualizations used have been coded by me.